VMware vRealize Operations Manager Appliance 7.5 | 11 April 2019 | Build 13165949

 Workaround: Users with an instance of the Management Pack for OpenStack, or Management Pack for SRM, or Management Pack for SDDC Health must uninstall the management packs, before upgrading vRealize Operations Manager.

 - Objects such as images and icons related to the Management Pack for vRealize Orchestrator are not displayed

 After you upgrade vRealize Operations Manager, if you scale a vRealize Operations Manager cluster with the Management Pack for vRealize Orchestrator 2.0 installed and add another vRealize Operations node, some objects such as images and icons related to the Management Pack for vRealize Orchestrator 2.0 are missing.

 Workaround: Upgrade the Management Pack for vRealize Orchestrator to version 3.0 before upgrading vRealize Operations Manager.

 If a VM, host, cluster, datacenter, or vCenter Server object with VVOL datastores is selected, an incorrect datastore count appears on the Environment Objects Map or the Troubleshooting All Metrics page.
 And if a VM is deployed on a VVOL datastore, raw or derived metrics may be missing.

 Workaround: None.
 The VVOL datastores are masked because vRealize Operations Manager does not yet implement the VVOL datastore metrics.
 However, the VVOL datastores are included in the count.

-- Compliance for vCenter Server workloads on VMware Cloud on AWS is not affected by rules for out-of-the-box alerts
+Out-of-the-box compliance for vCenter Server objects on VMware Cloud on AWS is not supported.

 - Cost is not computed for a VMware Cloud vCenter Server endpoint in vRealize Operations Manager 7.5